 So as long as you’re moving, learning, being challenged, please keep going.
 It’s actually good when life isn’t simple.
 It’s good when we face challenges.
 The things we’ve beaten can prepare us for the next round of the fight.

 These things can prepare us for big victories.

-So, like the sunflowers of summer (just a few days left in this season) and those that will sprout up as fall begins (I can’t wait to see those!), let yourself grow.
+So, like the sunflowers of summer–and those that will sprout this fall (I can’t wait to see those!)–let yourself grow.